Amina-Ibm/caterpillar_game/READ!! game_Explaination.md

 The number of food pills the catterpillar has to eat depends entirely on you.
 Watch out for the mesmerizing butterfly at the end!

 Use the direction keys to get started.

+Note: Download and open with your preferred IDE and run main.py